Remove AdChoices from Mac and get your browsers back

 The AdChoices program regulates interest-based ads that target users based on their browsing history.
-To manage the ads they see and learn why a particular one is displaying, users need to click on a tiny triangle in the top-right corner.
+Users need to click on a tiny triangle in the top-right corner to manage the ads they see and learn why a particular one is displaying.
 It looks like this:

 As a legal service, AdChoices isn’t harmful.
 The issues arise when the namesake adware sneaks into computers.
 Once installed, it attacks your Mac with intrusive pop-ups, banners, and in-text ads.
 Inadequate ad displaying can significantly affect your browsing experience and reduce system performance.

-The worst part is that it doesn’t end here.
-The AdChoices adware is also responsible for tracking your web-browser activity and sharing collected data with third-parties.
+The worst part is that it doesn’t end there.
+AdChoices adware is also responsible for tracking your web browser activity and sharing collected data with third parties.